STAND WITH THOSE FACING TEAR GAS IN PRISON

 Our aim is to break silence on this issue, towards ending chemical weapons use and torture on the inside and everywhere.

 Reports from prisoner support and justice groups and legal projects all over the U.S. have documented the regular spraying of prisoners with pepper spray, often accompanied by other routine torture practices, such as keeping them bound in a restraint chair covered in copious amounts of pepper spray for long periods of time.
 Prison wardens have the authority to directly investigate these abuses and terminate the use of pepper spray against prisoners.
-We have found documented cases of pepper spray being used against people in prisons including Louisiana State Penitentiary, and prisons nationally, from PA, WA, IL, FL, VI, VA, TX, CA, MD, AZ, GA, OH, MA, CT, RI, MI, MT, WV, MO, and CO:
+We have found documented cases of pepper spray being used against people in prisons including Louisiana State Penitentiary, and prisons nationally, from PA, WA, IL, FL, VI, VA, TX, CA, MD, AZ, GA, OH, MA, RI, MI, MT, WV, MO, and CO:

 COMPANIES WHO SELL TEARGAS TO PRISONS